gimmeursocks/gui-function-plotter/README.md

 # Function Plotter GUI Application

 This is a Python GUI application that lets users plot mathematical function of `x`.
-Automated test and input validation ensures the user input is correct.
+Automated testing and input validation ensures the user input is correct.
 The GUI is built using PySide2 and the plots are generated using Matplotlib.
 Currently supports these operators + - / * ^ log10() sqrt().

 ## Dependencies